Packet-Batch/PB-Common/README.md

 This is a repository for [Packet Batch](https://github.com/Packet-Batch) that includes common files for all versions ([Standard](https://github.com/Packet-Batch/PB-Standard), [AF_XDP](https://github.com/Packet-Batch/PB-AF-XDP), and [The DPDK](https://github.com/Packet-Batch/PB-DPDK)).
 This includes source files to parse YAML config files, command line parsing, and other useful functions.

 ## Dependencies
-* [LibYAML](https://github.com/yaml/libyaml) - Used for parsing config files using the YAML syntax.
+* [JSON-C](https://github.com/json-c/json-c) - Used for parsing config files using the JSON syntax.

 ## Building And Installing
 While I suggest building and installing the application using the independent versions (standard, AF_XDP, or the DPDK), you may build and install this repository separately if you want as well.
 You may use `git` and `make`.
-When cloning the repository, you will want to use the `--recursive` flag to clone the needed submodule(s) as well (in this case, [libyaml](https://github.com/yaml/libyaml)).
+When cloning the repository, you will want to use the `--recursive` flag to clone the needed submodule(s) as well (in this case, [json-c](https://github.com/json-c/json-c)).
 Otherwise, you will need to execute `git submodule update --init`.

 The following should work.